PKU-YuanGroup/ChronoMagic-Bench/README.md

 ##  :bookmark_tabs: Benchmark Prompts

-We provide *prompt lists* and the *reference videos* of *ChronoMagic-Bench* at [Hugging Face](https://huggingface.co/datasets/BestWishYsh/ChronoMagic-Bench/tree/main/Captions).
+We provide *evaluation prompt lists* of *ChronoMagic-Bench* [here](https://huggingface.co/datasets/BestWishYsh/ChronoMagic-Bench/tree/main/Captions) or [here](https://github.com/PKU-YuanGroup/ChronoMagic-Bench/prompts).
 You can use this to sample videos for evaluation of your model.
+We also provide the *reference videos* for the corresponding evaluation prompts [here](https://huggingface.co/datasets/BestWishYsh/ChronoMagic-Bench/tree/main).

 ## :hammer: Usage